🥩 Nutrition Guide

 A few practical guidelines for mixing: always track total calories across all food types to avoid overfeeding, transition gradually when introducing a new format, and consult your vet if your dog has specific health conditions that require dietary management.
 Some veterinarians recommend against mixing raw and cooked food in the same bowl due to differing digestion rates, though opinions on this are divided.

-What Actually Matters When Choosing Dog Food
+What Actually Matters When Choosing Dog Food?

 Regardless of format, the fundamentals of good dog nutrition are the same across kibble dog food, wet dog food, raw dog food, fresh dog food, and freeze-dried raw dog food.